isomerpages/moe-sengkangsec/_character-and-citizenship-ed/CCE/Sexuality Education.md

 a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
-The need for peer acceptance can be overwhelmingly strong, and hinder one’s ability to act responsibly.&nbsp;
+The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.
-Given the pressures faced by the middle adolescent from within themselves and from pe/ers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
+Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
 <p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Through the Sexuality Education